oppia/oppia-web-developer-docs/Angular-Migration.md

     $rootScope.loadingMessage = '';
     ctrl.topicId = topicDataDict.id;
 ```
-Everything was working fine before the migration, but after migration we noticed that all the values in the above mentioned function were updated but not propagated to the corresponding html file.
+Everything was working fine before the migration, but after migration, we noticed that all the values in the above-mentioned function were updated but not propagated to the corresponding HTML file.
 Searched online gave [stackoverflow](https://stackoverflow.com/a/21659051) link which mentions four points of which one is

 _Yes, AngularJS's bindings are "turn-based", they only fire on certain DOM events and on calls to `$apply/$digest`.
 There are some useful services like `$http` and `$timeout` that do the wrapping for you, but anything outside of that requires calls to either `$apply` or `$digest`._
 `$digest` cycle is not running after we've upgraded `$http` to `HttpClient` and adding `$rootScope.$apply` to explicitly ask Angular to propagate the changes to Html is the solution that works perfectly.

 **What is TestBed?**

 When a service has a dependent service, DI (dependency injector) finds or creates that dependent service.
 And if that dependent service has its own dependencies, DI finds-or-creates them as well.
-From Angular docs “As a service tester, you must at least think about the first level of service dependencies but you can let Angular DI do the service creation and deal with constructor argument order when you use the TestBed testing utility to provide and create services” i.e DI will deal with constructor argument
+From Angular docs “As a service tester, you must at least think about the first level of service dependencies but you can let Angular DI do the service creation and deal with constructor argument order when you use the TestBed testing utility to provide and create services” i.e DI will deal with a constructor argument

 **Some Common Migration Queries**
 1. What are Promises? - Promises are exactly what they sound like.
-In simplest words, they are a promise to the developer that things will work, what to do when they work, and also when they don’t work.
+In the simplest words, they are a promise to the developer that things will work, what to do when they work, and also when they don’t work.

 	 They can have three states: